 As a buyer’s agent, we always suggest our clients get a termite inspection during the due diligence period once they go under contract on their dream home.
 A pest control inspection not only reports on active termite infestation, but also looks at any previous activity that may indicate a need for repairs.
 Once inspected, and if termite evidence is not found, the client is usually provided with a termite clearance letter which usually includes a 90-day time frame in which the report is “good”.
 The company that provides this letter is then on the hook for treatment if termites show up within 90 days from the issuance of the report.
 All extermination companies have different policies, rules and regulations, so you always want to check with the company before hiring them to make sure they guarantee their work and for how long.
 Clients can also obtain an annual termite bond on any current property that has been cleared by an inspection.
 A termite bond is a minimal investment to guard against expensive treatment costs if termite infestation occurs while under the bond.
 We recommend getting a termite bond since these pesky insects are widespread in this area.

-Call Team Anderson Realty at 919-610-5126 to represent you in buying a termite free home!
+Call Team Anderson Realty at 919-610-5126 to have a Holly Springs Realtor represent you in buying a termite free home!